Azure/mtm-labs/container/lab2-create-cnab-bundle-package/index.md

         docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /mnt/c/Users/david/projects/container-labs:/data --entrypoint "/bin/bash" mcr.microsoft.com/container-package-app:latest

-    The following is the command to run.
+    The following is a template for the command to run.
 Replace [path to container-labs] with your complete path from the root of your drive.

         docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v [path to container-labs]:/data --entrypoint "/bin/bash" mcr.microsoft.com/container-package-app:latest